 How Do You Care for a Hoya Australis?

 As you may have guessed from the name, the Hoya Australis is a native plant to Australia and the greater Oceanic region.
 With its succulent-like leaves, Hoya Australis is well suited for northern Australia’s arid climate while also thriving in the South Pacific Islands’ wetter conditions.
-For your convenience, we’ve created a bulleted list of care tips and extra tricks to get the most out of your Hoya Australis houseplant.
+For your convenience, we’ve created a bulleted list of care tips and extra tricks to get the most out of your Hoya houseplant.

 - Scientific/Common Name: Hoya Australis – Waxvine, Waxflower